Product Liability Lawyer Georgia

 When a company puts profits over safety, that company can be held responsible.
 If the product is less than ten years old, the manufacturer is liable for the defective product.
 O.C.G.A. § 51-1-11(b)(1); Banks v.
 ICI Americas, Inc., 264 GA.
 732, .733 (1994).
 If the product is older than ten years, then the manufacturer is liable if it has shown a “willful, reckless, or wanton disregard for life or property.”
 O.C.G.A. § 51-1-11(c).
 In either case, as in most states, the manufacturer is liable if it should have issued a warning about the danger, but failed to do so.
 Id.; Ford Motor Co. v.
 Gibson, 283 Ga.
 398, 403 (2008).
 This latter type of claim is often called “failure to warn.”

 Sometimes, manufacturers are forced to recall dangerous products.
 At Butler Law Firm, we have handled product liability cases involving recalls.
 If the recall came too late for you, or if the manufacturer failed to recall a product that it should have recalled, let us know.

 If you or someone you care about has been hurt by an unsafe or defective product, you may have a case.
-The attorneys at Butler Law, know how to hold manufacturers accountable when they break the rules.
-Product manufacturers are some of the biggest, most powerful corporations in the world, but the attorneys at Butler Law Firm have fought against them—and won.
+The product liability attorneys at Butler Law, know how to hold manufacturers accountable when they break the rules.
+Product manufacturers are some of the biggest, most powerful corporations in the world, but the defective product lawyers at Butler Law Firm have fought against them—and won.